 All candidates must pay a fee to have their statement printed in the Marin County Voter Information Guide.
-If you want your statement translated into Spanish, the cost is doubled plus a translation fee.
-The fees are based on typesetting, printing, mailing expenses, and the number of registered voters in specified areas based on the Oct.
-1, 2019 report to the Secretary of State.
+If you wish to have your statement printed in Spanish there are additional charges including a translation fee.

+The figures below are early estimates based on the cost of printing and typesetting, and the total number of registered voters allowed to vote in the jurisdiction by election day.